FunKey-Project/FunKey-Project.github.io/docs/tutorials/hardware/change_sd_card.md

 Carefully remove:

-1. The plastic back of the console by pulling from the side of the hinge first.
+1. The plastic back of the console by pulling up the hinge side first
-2. The keychain lanyard and axis.
+2. The keychain lanyard and axis
-3. The L/R plastic buttons by gently pulling them out of their axis.
-Be careful not to damage the switch on the circuit board.
+3. The L/R plastic buttons by gently pulling them up out of their axis

+!!! warning

+   Be careful not to damage the L/R switches on the circuit board!

 ### **STEP 3 - Exposing the circuit board** {: .step-title}
 ![removeBattery](/assets/images/disassembly/IMG_8818.jpg){: .step-thumb}
 ![removeBattery](/assets/images/disassembly/IMG_8822.jpg){: .step-thumb}

-Pull back the battery (leave it connected) to expose the circuit board.
+Lift the battery (but leave it connected) to expose the circuit board.

 ### **STEP 4 - Accessing the SD card** {: .step-title}
 ![pullPCB](/assets/images/disassembly/IMG_8833.jpg){: .step-thumb}

-By grabbing it **by the micro-USB port**, gently pull the circuit board towards you until you have access to the SD card.
+By grabbing it **by the micro-USB port**, gently pull up the circuit board until you have access to the SD card.

 ### **STEP 5 - Switching SD cards** {: .step-title}
 ![removeSD](/assets/images/disassembly/IMG_8835.jpg){: .step-thumb}